andycandrea/webrtc-hero/README.md

 # WebRTC Hero

 This repository contains an experiment using NodeJS to determine how much functionality from tools like Screenhero and HipChat can be reproduced in-browser using WebRTC.
-Demo site will be available soon.
+At the moment, WebRTC Hero is little more than a basic WebRTC chat app.

+Check out the demo site [here](https://webrtc-hero.herokuapp.com/)

 ## Usage